PoisonAlien/maftools/README.md

 ### maftools - An R package to summarize, analyze and visualize MAF files.

+####Introduction.
 With advances in Cancer Genomics, maf format is being widley accepted and used to store variants detected.
 [The Cancer Genome Atlas](http://cancergenome.nih.gov) Project has seqenced over 30 different cancers with sample size of each cancer type being over 200.
 The [resulting data](https://wiki.nci.nih.gov/display/TCGA/TCGA+MAF+Files) consisting of genetic variants is stored in the form of [Mutation Annotation Format](https://wiki.nci.nih.gov/display/TCGA/Mutation+Annotation+Format+(MAF)+Specification).
 This package attempts to summarize, analyze, annotate and visualize MAF files in an efficient manner either from TCGA sources or any in-house studies as long as the data is in MAF format.

+#### MAF field requirements.
-MAF files contain many fields ranging from chromosome names to cosmic annotations.
+MAF files contains many fields ranging from chromosome names to cosmic annotations.
 However, most of the analysis in maftools uses following fields.
   * Mandatoty fields: __Hugo_Symbol, Chromosome, Start_Position, End_position, Variant_Classification, Variant_Type and Tumor_Sample_Barcode__.
   * Recommended optional fields: non MAF specific fields containing vaf and amino acid change information.
 Complete specififcation of MAF files can be found on [NCI TCGA page](https://wiki.nci.nih.gov/display/TCGA/Mutation+Annotation+Format+(MAF)+Specification).

 #### Vignette and a case study.
-A complete documentation of maftools using TCGA LAML<sup>1</sup> MAF file can be found [here](https://github.com/PoisonAlien/maftools/blob/master/inst/doc/maftools.pdf).
+A complete documentation of maftools using TCGA LAML<sup>1</sup> as a case study can be found [here](https://github.com/PoisonAlien/maftools/blob/master/inst/doc/maftools.pdf).

 #### Installation: